Grading Philosophy

 Slab Roles

-Every graded card must have one clear role:
+Every graded card needs one clear reason to be in plastic:

 CROWN_ART

-Best art version of a card; grade supports presentation.
+The best art version of a card.
+The grade supports the presentation.

 DEFINITIVE_[POKEMON]